Fifth Generation

 Instructions for Rhesa on the division of my personal belongings are as follows: Nothing is to be sold if possible.
 Waring is to have the orange carnival class bowl and stand and to have first right of refusal for any remaining items from Eldon that remain.
 Paula is to have the china, crystal, and sterling flatware and maintain the items for her daughter, Valencia.
 Valencia is to have right of first refusal for my vehicle with Waring having second right of refusal.
 Rhesa may have my bedroom furniture, the corner china cupboard, and the oak desk.
 The remaining furniture and belongings may be disseminated as my children decide.

-She was cremated at Newcomer's Sons Funeral Home on September 15, 2005 in Overland Park, Johnson County, Kansas, USA.
-93,94
+• She was cremated at Newcomer's Sons Funeral Home on 15 September 2005 in Overland Park, Johnson County, Kansas, United States.
+107,108

-Her obituary was published on September 18, 2005 in Kansas City, Jackson County, Missouri, USA.
-92
+• Her obituary was published on 18 September 2005 in Kansas City, Jackson County, Missouri, United States.
+106

 The following poem was read at Beth's memorial service: